Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/SceneTransitioning/README.md

 This package is heavily influenced by the Unity's Open Project 1 Repository on github:
 https://github.com/UnityTechnologies/open-project-1

-Content that is shown with little or no modifications to it, explicitly reference this project
+Content that is shown with little or no modifications to it, explicitly references this project

 ## Features